 HAVA requires states to identify duplicate records on the registration list.
 States identify duplicates within their borders, and they can also cooperate with other states to identify potential duplicate records across state lines.
 If a new voter in a state fills out a voter registration form and indicates that he was a registered voter in another state previously, jurisdictions will typically inform the other state that the voter has moved.
 In recent years there has also been an increased focus on interstate database comparisons that allow participating states to directly compare their data to identify potential duplicate registrations or inaccuracies.

-The Electronic Registration Information Center (ERIC) has 29 member-states plus the District of Columbia as of December 2019.
+The Electronic Registration Information Center (ERIC) has been joined by well over half of the states.
 The mission of ERIC is to assist states in improving the accuracy of voter rolls, and also increase access to voter registration for eligible citizens.
 It provides states with a proactive rather than a reactive method of keeping up with their voter lists, and is a good way to keep up with a mobile population.
 ERIC also uses resources such as the Social Security death index and NCOA data, which means it can be a “one-stop shop” for many list maintenance and data comparison activities.
 It provides monthly reports to the states

 Some states have found that their current statutes allow them to participate in an interstate cross-check program without new legislation.
 Other states have needed authorizing legislation to participate in these programs.
 Typically this legislation provides the chief elections officer authority to share voter registration data and other vital data with other states for voter registration purposes.
 These bills commonly include language requiring the chief elections officer to do whatever is necessary to protect private data from disclosure.
 Here are some examples: